COVID survivors with long-term symptoms need urgent attention, experts say

 The condition, she said, “not only needs to be explored, but it needs to be explained to the same group of people who suffer with being stricken with it the most, and that’s the minority population.
 I am not just here today for me; I am here for us.”

-Hannah Davis, 32, a researcher and artist in Brooklyn, described neurological and cognitive symptoms that began in late March.
+Hannah Davis, 32, a researcher and artist in Brooklyn, New York, described neurological and cognitive symptoms that began in late March.

 “I forgot my partner’s name,” she said.
 “I forgot about sleep.
 I would regularly pick up a hot pan, burn myself, put it down, and literally do it again.
 I forgot how to shower.
 I forgot how to dress myself.”